 If a battery low indication is generated during the 24-hour interval check, this indicates that the battery is near end of life.
 However, data is not compromised due to the fact that a nominal V{CC} is supplied.
-In order to insure data integrity during subsequent periods of battery back-up mode, the battery should be replaced.
-The SNAPHAT top may be replaced while V{CC} is applied to the device.
+In order to insure data integrity during subsequent periods of battery backup mode, the battery should be replaced.
+The battery may be replaced while V{CC} is applied to the device.